JamesMoriartyDecripto/GitHubDesklet/README.md

 # GitHubDesklet
-Simple Linux Debian desklet to track GitHub's notification
+Simple Linux Debian desklet to track GitHub's notification.
+When a notification is clicked will open it in the browser.

-## Manual installation
+## Installation

 1. Clone this repo